-With these new kids writing prompts, students will expand their understanding of Dr. King and deepen their respect for his work and its lasting effect on humanity.
+With these MLK writing prompts, students will expand their understanding of Dr. King and deepen their respect for his work and its lasting effect on humanity.

 Having students journal about this important topic is a great way to get them thinking critically about the subjects of discrimination, nonviolent social change, civil rights, racism, poverty, beloved community, freedom, justice, and equality.